buzzykiwi/zapier-fluxx-community/MULTI_VALUE_FIELDS.md

 Imagine a scenario where you want to generate a new GrantRequest based on an existing GrantRequest, including the contents of a multi-select field, then add or remove some options from that field.
 The multi-select field is ``program_location``.

-Here is how to set that up in FCE.
+Here is how to set this up in FCE.

 * Use one of the triggers to load in the record you want to replicate – or trigger with a webhook that provides the existing GrantRequest's id, and feed that into the "Search for Record" action to retrieve all the fields you want to replicate including program_location.
-  * Ensure that "Show MAVs" is set to Yes.
 * Set up an Action: "Create/Update Fluxx Record".
   * Use "Field List for Update/Create" to select all of the different fields you want to replicate from the "input" GrantRequest, one per row.
   * In the Value List, map each value from the "input" GrantRequest in the previous step(s) to its associated field.
 The first field in the Field List maps to the first value in the Value List, and so on.